rationalis/pancake/README.md

   - [x] Write some tests so I don't have to manually check things every time
   - [ ] Write some docs that are more organized than this haphazard roadmap
   - [x] Use macros to generalize a bunch of repetitive code
-  - [ ] Add transaction logging to Env to facilitate easier debugging
   - [x] Better pretty-print of Env/Stack/Context
   - [ ] Loops/Iteration (of some kind)
   - [x] Comment syntax